-Also, our Investment Risk Management Department monitors the risk profile of Registered Funds, Private Funds and representative institutional accounts (typically, the largest institutional account in a given strategy).
+Also, our Investment Risk Management Department monitors the risk profile of Registered Funds, Private Funds and representative institutional accounts of strategies with no Registered Fund (typically, the largest institutional account in a given strategy).
 This process includes regular reviews of the portfolios' risk profile versus their appropriate benchmark, and the contributors to the risk at, as applicable, the security, sector, factor, geography and currency level.
-In addition, a wide variety of other risk measures, including volatility, tracking error, active share, Value at Risk (VaR), among others are monitored, as appropriate.
+In addition, a wide variety of risk measures, including volatility, tracking error, active share, stress test results, Value at Risk (VaR), among others are monitored, as appropriate.
 The Investment Risk Management Department also regularly monitors liquidity risk in Mutual Funds and our collective trust funds.